makersacademy/chitter-challenge/README.md

 * As a Maker, So that I can avoid others posting messages on Chitter as me, I want to log out of Chitter.
 * In order to start a conversation as a maker I want to reply to a peep from another maker.
 * As a Maker, so that I can stay constantly tapped in to the shouty box of Chitter, I want to receive an email if I am tagged in a Peep.
+* Testing missing on Time and Chronological order of Peeps - use of the Timecop gem (Time.local, Timecop.freeze(now), etc?)